awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-java.md

 This code sample creates a basic implementation of data key caching with a [local cache](data-caching-details.md#simplecache) in Java\.
 For details about the Java implementation of the AWS Encryption SDK, see [AWS Encryption SDK for Java](java.md)\.

-The code creates two instances of a local cache; one for data producers that are encrypting data and another for data consumers \(Lambda functions\) that are decrypting data\.
+The code creates two instances of a local cache: one for data producers that are encrypting data and another for data consumers \(AWS Lambda functions\) that are decrypting data\.
 For implementation details, see the [Javadoc](https://aws.github.io/aws-encryption-sdk-java/javadoc/) for the AWS Encryption SDK\.

 ## Producer<a name="producer-java"></a>

-The producer gets a map, converts it to JSON, uses the AWS Encryption SDK to encrypt it, and pushes the ciphertext record to a [Kinesis stream](https://aws.amazon.com/kinesis/streams/) in each region\.
+The producer gets a map, converts it to JSON, uses the AWS Encryption SDK to encrypt it, and pushes the ciphertext record to a [Kinesis stream](https://aws.amazon.com/kinesis/streams/) in each AWS Region\.

 The code defines a [caching cryptographic materials manager](data-caching-details.md#caching-cmm) \(caching CMM\) and associates it with a [local cache](data-caching-details.md#simplecache) and an underlying KMS [master key provider](concepts.md#master-key-provider)\.
 The caching CMM caches the data keys \(and [related cryptographic materials](data-caching-details.md#cache-entries)\) from the master key provider\.
 It also interacts with the cache on behalf of the SDK and enforces security thresholds that you set\.